“Look for the Helpers”: A Guide to Public Service Careers

 In this role, if you’re a licensed clinical psychologist, you could work one on one with clients in therapy sessions, or they may work as consultants with nonprofits such as Blue H.E.L.P. or individual police departments.

 It’s important someone in this role be familiar with police work and the culture of policing and not have pre-existing biases about the profession.

 Fast Facts About Probation and Parole Officers

-They may interview the probationer/parolee and their friends and family members to ensure smooth transitions and determine whether they’re complying with their sentences, evaluate and recommend rehabilitation programs, provide resources for job training or education, perform regular drug testing, maintain progress reports, and even appearing in court regarding the offender’s background.
+They may interview the probationer/parolee and their friends and family members to ensure smooth transitions and determine whether they’re complying with their sentences, evaluate and recommend rehabilitation programs, provide resources for job training or education, perform regular drug testing, maintain progress reports, and appear in court regarding the offender’s background.

-This work is often very rewarding, but because offenders may be hostile or live in difficult circumstances, people who do this work should be prepared to defend themselves if necessary and able to handle stressful situations.
+This work is often very rewarding, but because offenders may be hostile or live in difficult circumstances, people who do this work should be prepared to defend themselves if necessary and be able to handle stressful situations.